Start Here: Side Gigs Without Hype

 4. Read Hidden Costs of Side Gigs before assuming gross pay is real profit.

-5. Then choose a lane based on your time, money, car, skills, tolerance for people, and tolerance for nonsense.
+5. Then choose a lane based on your time, money, vehicle, skills, tolerance for people, and tolerance for nonsense.

 That last part matters more than most people admit.